How Omega Fatty Acids Help Skin

 - Increase hydration without feeling heavy, and help keep skin hydrated.

 - Calm signs of external stressors, including redness and sensitivity.

 - Visibly strengthen skin against signs of environmental damage.

 All of these benefits mean that applying omega fatty acids to skin leads to visible rewards you’ll love, without bothering with fish oil for skin (keep that for your diet)!

 Omegas have a natural affinity for skin, and are especially beneficial when combined with other skin-loving ingredients like ceramides, cholesterol, and glycerin.
 This formulary approach is exactly what we do with our RESIST Omega + Complex Serum and its exclusive blend of omega fatty acids!

 How to Add an Omega Product to Your Skincare Routine

-Whether you’re using a Paula’s Choice Skincare Essential or Advanced skincare routine, our RESIST Omega + Complex Serum is easy to include.
+Whether you're using a basic skin care routine or prefer something more advanced, our RESIST Omega + Complex Serum is easy to include.
 You can apply it once or twice daily, after cleansing, toning, and exfoliating, and then follow with your usual serum and moisturiser.

 You may be wondering whether or not you still need a moisturiser if you add the RESIST Omega + Complex Serum to your skincare routine.
 The answer is maybe; it all depends on your skin type and the other products you’re using.
 RESIST Omega + Complex Serum hydrates with its lightweight lotion texture, but if your skin is dry to very dry or if you have combination skin with notably dry cheeks, you’ll want to follow with a moisturiser at night.
 Of course, applying a broad-spectrum sunscreen appropriate for your skin type is essential every morning!